-Now I place my Bika in the middle of the oven, turn up the heat to 180 degrees and keep it in there for about 8-10 minutes until it turns golden brown.
+Now I place my Bika in the middle of the oven, turn up the heat to 180 degrees, turn settings on regular (heat from above and belong) and keep it in there for about 8-10 minutes until it turns golden brown.
 The dark top looks beautiful when you cut the bika ambon.

-I test the cake like I do with all cakes with a thin skewer.
+I test the cake, as I do with all cakes, with a thin skewer.

 I let the cake cool completely before cutting.
 I’ve made a round cake, but I cut long strips of 5 centimeters wide.
 With a square cake that is easier, but still, it works with my round bika.